wne-cs351-f25/pl-syllabot/Midterm/MIDTERM_STUDY_GUIDE.md

 - Procedures evaluate to ProcVal
 - Must use dot (.) for application
 - Procedures capture their defining environment (closure)
+- Applying a procedure extends the captured environment

 ### 9. SeqExp - Sequential Expressions (V4)